-To date, Long Island has not seen the real estate conditions that have prevailed across the nation for some time.
+Long Island is first now experiencing the extra hot real estate market that has prevailed across the nation for some time.

-Just recently, a small Merrick section, spared in recent storms, has become extra desirable.
-Great looking homes, priced around market, are going under contract the first week they are listed.
+Lovely neighborhoods, spared from damaging storms, have become super desirable.
+Great looking homes, priced right, are going under contract the first week they are listed.
 It's even difficult to get my buyers, who commute from a distance and are only available evenings after work, inside for a showing.

-You can find articles everywhere that dole out great tips for winning a house in a multiple bid situation.
-It's not that you should ever be deterred by a popular property, if you're positive that's the one you want but, at the core of my beliefs, exists a certain amount of destiny - every buyer has a house with his name on it.
+You can find articles everywhere that dole out great tips for winning a house in a multiple bid situation and it's not that you should ever be deterred in bidding on a popular property, if you're positive that's the one you want.
+But, at the core of my beliefs, exists a certain amount of destiny - every buyer has a house with his name on it.

 In my experience, "fighting the universe" has and continues to be a lost cause.
 There is always a reason why we don't get what we want.
 Sometimes we can see it right away and sometimes it takes years before 20/20 hindsight vision kicks in.
 With no exceptions, all that I've lost over the years, has always turned out for the best.

-Location was always the number one reason why a particular house turned out to be wrong.
-It was not the style, size, number of bedrooms or bath -- those didn't matter - you can always make do with what you have, reconfigure or add on.
+In retrospect, location was always the number one reason why a particular house turned out to be wrong.
+It was never the style, size, number of bedrooms or baths -- those didn't matter - you can always make do with what you have, reconfigure or add on.

-It makes no difference if houses are lost due to offer, timing, seller's unreasonable demands or representing agent's inadequacies.
+It makes no difference if the house is lost due to low offer, poor timing, seller's unreasonable demands or representing agent's professional inadequacies.
 In the end, buyers always say the home they finally purchased was the best possible one for them.